Santana Garrett: Return to the independent circuit (2023–present)

 She came back to Women of Wrestling in December 2023 to team with Americana as the "All American Girls" feuding with Amber O'Neal & Jessie Jones.
 In January 2023, Garrett wrestled against Jessie Elaban in Boca Raton Championship Wrestling and debuted with her first victory in BRCW.

 Personal life

 Garrett has two sisters and five brothers.
 She is a second-generation professional wrestler, with her father Kenny Garrett having performed as "TNT" Kenny G. Garrett has stated: "My dad taught me a lot about the business growing up.
 He used to wrestle in St. Louis and other territories, and I knew I wanted to become a wrestler as well."
-Garrett's father died after a long battle against cancer in December 9, 2018.
+Garrett's father died after a long battle against cancer on December 9, 2018.
 She previously lived in Saint Louis, Missouri, but returned to Ocala, Florida in 2010.
 Shortly thereafter, she moved to Orlando, Florida.
 Her favorite wrestlers are Sable, Victoria, and Trish Stratus.

 Garrett is married to Jeremy Avner, a nutrition coach based in Lake Mary, Florida.